Latest service announcement

 - The VMware Engine operations team will send email notifications at the start of maintenance and again upon its completion.

 - Do I need to do anything after the maintenance?

 - No action is required from you after the maintenance.
 You can check that your applications are operating as expected during the maintenance and after maintenance is complete.

 - How can I get help?

-- If you have any questions about the upgrade or need any help after the upgrade, contact Google Cloud Support.
+- If you have any questions about the upgrade or need any help after the maintenance, contact Cloud Customer Care.